-Test Your Knowledge with Quizlet...
+Test Your Knowledge with Digital Theatre Plus...

-Quizlet's Y9 English flashcards are a fantastic way to memorise relevant English terms to help you with your studies.
-Click on the icon below to start!
+Digital Theatre Plus is a fantastic way to study English topics to help you with your studies.
+Click on the icon below for more information!

 Praise and Reward

 Our rewards system can be broadly split into four categories: classroom level, subject level, school level and privilege rewards.
 We'll focus on classroom and subject rewards here - for more information about our rewards schemes, please see our website.